ADT Medical Alert: Costs, Systems, and Plans

 Purchasing from ADT

-To purchase a medical alert system from ADT, you’ll want to start by visiting their website.
-Here, you’ll be able to take a closer look at each of their systems and the costs and requirements of each one.
-When purchasing through their website, you can also add on additional devices such as lockboxes, wall buttons, or extra pendant or wristband buttons.
+To purchase a medical alert system from ADT, visit their website.
+Here, you’ll be able to take a closer look at each system and its costs and requirements one.
+When purchasing through their website, you can also add additional devices such as lockboxes, wall buttons, or extra pendant or wristband buttons.

-While $26.99 might seem like a very low price to pay for an advanced medical alert system, it’s important to recognize that ADT, like most medical alert providers, leases their equipment rather than selling it outright.
-The $26.99 you pay is actually your subscription cost, meaning once you’re done with your system, you simply have to cancel your service and return the equipment to ADT.
+While $31.99 might seem low for an advanced medical alert system, it’s essential to recognize that ADT, like most medical alert providers, leases its equipment rather than selling it outright.
+The $31.99 you pay is your subscription cost, meaning once you’re done with your system, you simply have to cancel your service and return the equipment to ADT.

-Purchases can be made either online or over the phone by providing a credit card and address.
+Purchases can be made online or by phone with a credit card and an address.
 Shipping is free with all of the systems.

 Is ADT Worth It?

-So, there you have it; all there is to know about ADT’s medical alert systems.
 Overall, ADT offers top-notch devices with key features, including fall detection, waterproof pendants, and a price lock guarantee.
-While ADT’s prices are not the lowest we have ever seen (for example, MobileHelp costs as low as $24.95 per month), their stellar customer service and durable equipment make them a great option for anyone looking for a medical alert.
+While ADT’s prices are not the lowest we've seen (for example, MobileHelp costs as low as $24.95 per month), their stellar customer service and durable equipment make them a great option for anyone looking for a medical alert system.

 ADT is a company that focuses on what they do best.
-There are no flashy smartwatches or a large range of add-ons.
+There are no flashy smartwatches or wall-mounted buttons.
 With that said, ADT fits right in with the best.
-When it comes down to it, ADT is a trusted, accredited company with over a century of experience under its belt.
+When it comes down to it, ADT is a trusted, accredited company with over a century of experience.
 From ADT, you can expect a top-notch response team for any type of lifestyle.

-If you’re looking to protect a loved one either in or outside their home, ADT has a good selection of systems that will do just that.
+If you’re looking to protect a loved one, whether in or outside their home, ADT offers a good selection of systems that will do just that.

 To learn more about medical alert systems, be sure to check out our helpful guides: